RNADigitalSolutions/Digital-Feeder-Release-Notes/index.md

 ### New Features
 - New primitive objects: torus and conical frustum
-- Sink Status (double click on sink)
+- Sink status (double click on sink)

 ### Improvements
 - Waiting window for loading large .stl file